Kousei14/Regression-model-using-California-housing-dataset-for-house-price-prediction/README.md

-# Exploratory Data Analysis and Machine Learning Projects
+# Data Analysis and Machine Learning Projects

 Welcome to my repository!
 This collection features a variety of projects focused on **Exploratory Data Analysis (EDA)** and **Machine Learning**.
 The topics covered include: